plexoio/tenam/README.md

 | User wants to learn more about the app        | User discovers the app's functionality by logging in and exploring                      |
 | User wants to test each feature               | User finds the menu section presenting all essential entry points                      |
 | User wants to know more about Blockchain      | User finds an RSS functionality designed for this purpose                               |
-                                                                                     |

 Consequently, we have aligned our Scope with the findings derived from our research in the Strategy phase.
 It is evident at this point that the intention is to implement a Minimum Viable Product (MVP) iteration.
-This will effectively aid us in establishing the foundations for our ensuing stage, namely Structure.
+This will effectively aid us in establishing the foundations for our next stage, `Structure`.

 ## Structure Plane <a name="structure-plane"></a> | [#](#index)